DigitalNaut/TheBoredomApp/README.md

 # BoredomApp
- First coding challenge for Hackademy
+ First coding challenge for Hackademy using plain vanilla JS